 - Conduct project management efforts that facilitate the organization's transition to a specialty health plan to thrive under the new managed care service model.

 The intern will initiate and develop original written content as related to agreed deliverables discussed with Supervisor and present to Executive Team of SAPC and other leadership when possible.
 Intern will attend and participate in staff meetings as well as organizational meetings when relevant to work.
 It is envisioned that the Supervisor and intern will have frequent check-ins and the intern will be able to and afforded time to attend staff meetings.

-Other divisions or branches within SAPC may host student workers or interns during the same period, however, the Strategic Planning and Development Unit will solely host one intern.
-The work environment is located on a closed campus, County-operated facility, that is secure and requires key pass to access.
-The intern will be provided with their own private workstation, computer, and necessary equipment.
+Other divisions or branches within SAPC may host student workers or interns during the same period, however, the PSI Unit will solely host one intern.
+As a remote internship opportunity, the intern will be provided with County email, badge, and network access.

 On a scale of 0 to 5, the level of internship supervision from very little (0) to a great deal (5) will be a 3.5.

 In your personal statement, please include responses to the following questions.
 What interests you about public-sector work?
 What aspects of population health and systems design are you motivated by?